*This post may contain affiliate links. Read more »

 ❄️Freezing:

-If you are planning to freeze the arhar dal, let it cool to room temperature and then transfer it to an airtight container or a freezer-safe ziplock bag.
+If you are planning to freeze the boiled dal, let it cool to room temperature and then transfer it to an airtight container or a freezer-safe ziplock bag.
 Label the container with the date and freeze for up to 2-3 months.

 🔥Reheating on the stovetop: